halafi/dotfiles/README.md

 # dotfiles

 My dotfiles for Neovim, tmux, zsh and everything configurable.
-Optimized for web development (React with TypeScript) on macOS Monterey.
+Optimized for web development (React with TypeScript) and Go on macOS Monterey.
 Managed with [Dotbot](https://github.com/anishathalye/dotbot).

 ## Terminal